 Worth noting is that much of this could be mitigated with an official offboarding process.
-In some cases, organizations don’t promptly disable access to corporate applications and systems even after termination, leaving the door open for former employees to access sensitive data.
+In some cases, organisations don’t promptly disable access to corporate applications and systems even after termination, leaving the door open for former employees to access sensitive data.

 Mergers & Acquisitions

-Conducting a merger or acquisition can be an extremely arduous process, one that requires significant diligence to minimize the risks associated with a slew of challenges that could arise.
+Conducting a merger or acquisition can be an extremely arduous process, one that requires significant diligence to minimise the risks associated with a slew of challenges that could arise.
 One such challenge is managing data risks.

 Risk and compliance teams need to know who has interacted with sensitive information to ensure both parties are aware of any risks before the deal is closed.
 And once the deal closes, it’s critical to have visibility into the varying degrees of employee security awareness and hygiene.

 Though managing data security can be challenging in its own right, complex personnel issues that come from a merger or acquisition exponentially increase data loss risk.
-If employees depart voluntarily or are laid off, they may attempt to take sensitive information with them, and disgruntled employees might attempt to defraud the organization or its customers.
+If employees depart voluntarily or are laid off, they may attempt to take sensitive information with them, and disgruntled employees might attempt to defraud the organisation or its customers.

 Rethinking Your Approach to Insider Threat Management

 Implementing an effective Insider Threat Management programme in your organisation ultimately comes down to this simple truth: Data doesn’t move itself.
 People move data, and their reasons can be varied.
 This is why it’s so important to build a modern approach to data loss prevention that uses a people-centric security model.
 Doing so enables organisations to be more effective when it comes to preventing an insider-related data loss incident.

 Learn more about how to take a people-centric approach to implementing your Insider Threat Management programme by reading our eBook Modern Blueprint to Insider Threat Management.